-We have a limited number of competitors and none of which are as fully integrated or have a similar range of products.
-Accordingly they are not in a position to provide the same comprehensive set of services and products as we do.
-Main competitors depending on the market and metal considered include, Indium Corporation in the United States, PPM Pure Metals GmbH in Germany, Neo Materials Technologies Corp. in Canada and Vital Chemicals Co., Ltd. in China.
+We have a limited number of competitors, none of which are as fully integrated or have a similar range of products as we do.
+Accordingly, they are not in a position to provide the same comprehensive set of services and products as we do.
+Main competitors depending on the market and metal considered include Indium Corporation in the United States, PPM Pure Metals GmbH in Germany, Neo Material Technologies Inc. in Canada and Vital Chemicals Co., Ltd. in China.

 We continue to expect the competitive landscape to change as our markets develop and attract more interest.
-More specifically, we may face competition from our current customers, who choose to backward integrate in order to protect an essential component of their product line.
 The basis for competition in this instance will be security of supply, price, environment, health and safety, and recycling.
 We believe that we are well positioned to compete effectively on these issues.
 We may also face competition from certain of our current suppliers, who are for the most part large non-ferrous mining, refining and metal processing companies.
 All of these are larger and have greater financial resources than we do.
 The basis for competition in this instance will be security of supply of feedstock, price and adaptation to change in the industry.
 We believe that our strong focus and greater flexibility will enable us to compete effectively.

-The Eco-friendly Materials Segments
+Eco-Friendly Materials Segment

-The Eco-Friendly Materials segment is so labelled because it is mainly associated with bismuth; one of the very few heavy metals which has no detrimental effect on either human health or in the environment.
+The Eco-Friendly Materials segment is so labelled because it is mainly associated with bismuth, one of the very few heavy metals which has no detrimental effect on either human health or the environment.
 As a result, bismuth is being increasingly used in a number of applications as a replacement for more harmful metals and chemicals.
-The Eco-Friendly Materials segment is headed by a Vice President who oversees locally managed operations in Europe and China.
-The Eco-Friendly Materials segment manufactures and sells refined bismuth and bismuth chemicals, low melting point alloys as well as refined selenium and selenium chemicals.
-These Principal Markets are used in the pharmaceutical and animal-feed industry as well as in a number of industrial applications including coatings, pigments, metallurgical alloys and electronics.
+The Eco-Friendly Materials segment is headed by a Vice President who oversees locally-managed operations in Europe and China.
+The Eco-Friendly Materials segment manufactures and sells refined bismuth and bismuth chemicals, low melting-point alloys as well as refined selenium and selenium chemicals.
+These principal products are used in the pharmaceutical and animal-feed industry as well as in a number of industrial applications, including coatings, pigments, metallurgical alloys and electronics.

-Main products, Markets and Demand
+Main Products, Markets and Demand

-Bismuth is used as a replacement for lead in a number of industrial applications including coatings, pigments, electronics and glass frits.
+Bismuth is used as a replacement for lead in a number of industrial applications, including coatings, pigments, electronics, optics and glass.
 Bismuth is also used in the pharmaceutical industry and is the active ingredient in a number of drugs for treating stomach ulcers and other discomforts associated with the gastrointestinal tract.
-We sell bismuth in various forms including chemicals and pure metals.
+We sell bismuth in various forms, including chemicals and pure metals.

-Selenium is used in the metallurgical industry primarily.
+Selenium is used primarily in the metallurgical industry.
 Other applications for selenium include fertilizers, animal feed, optical glasses and electronics.
-We sell selenium in various forms including powder, high purity metal and chemicals, primarily oxide.
+We sell selenium in various forms, including powder, high-purity metal and chemicals, primarily oxide.